This guide is intended to help in preparing a nomination.

-The strongest nominations will provide a clear connection and focus on the criteria and considerations that are relevant to the goals and intent for the nominated area and provide as much information as possible for those.
-While NOAA is not establishing a minimum number of national significance criteria, nor giving greater significance to any particular criterion, the strongest nominations will provide a clear connection and focus on the criteria most relevant to the goal and intent for the nominated area, and provide as much information as possible for those criteria.
+The strongest nominations will provide a clear connection and focus on the national significance criteria and management considerations that are relevant to the goals and intent for the nominated area and provide as much information as possible for those.
+While NOAA is not establishing a minimum number of national significance criteria, nor giving greater significance to any particular criterion, the strongest nominations will provide a clear connection and focus on the national significance criteria most relevant to the goal and intent for the nominated area, and provide as much information as possible for those national significance criteria.
 Nominations should provide information addressing all seven management considerations, with special emphasis on consideration #7, describing community-based support.

 There are no deadlines for submissions.
 Nominations will be reviewed on a rolling basis as they are received by NOAA.
 Please note that a high volume of submission arriving at the same time may increase review timelines.

 Nominations should be addressed to the Director of NOAA’s Office of National Marine Sanctuaries and submitted by either: